“Duck,” it said to itself,

-Thanks to the surreal elements of her work, she was selected to make a short as part of the dream-adaptation feature film collective: unconscious (SXSW Competition 2016), which has received over 500,000 views as part of its innovative free release on BitTorrent and Vimeo.
-Last fall, she incubated a dance film at Princeton University with Butoh choreographer Vangeline and students.
-Interested in melding unconventional movement and narrative, she loves to teach and work through collaboration with existing communities.
-Josephine spent a year in Pig Iron Theater’s Advanced Performance Training to study collaborative writing and regularly leads sessions of the innovative residency program The School of Making Thinking.
-She had the honor this past April of 2017 of creating a Virtual Reality piece in residency at Wolf Kino in Berlin.
-Her VR work has been incubated at Sundance New Frontier Lab and Oculus’ DevLab.
+Interested in finding narrative through the body, she loves to teach and work through collaboration with existing communities.
+She has worked at the Vermont College of Fine Arts and CalArts and taught at Princeton University’s innovative Atelier program with Butoh choreographer Vangelineincubating a dance film.
+Josephine spent a year in Pig Iron Theater’s Advanced Performance Training to study collaborative writing and has led sessionsof the residency program The School of Making Thinking.
+She created a Virtual Reality piece in residency at Wolf Kino in Berlin.
+Her VR work has been incubated at Sundance’s New Frontier Lab and Oculus’ DevLab.

 She likes to sing especially late at night around a fire with people who are also singing.